garden-io/garden/docs/reference/providers/kubernetes.md

 [providers](#providers) > [kaniko](#providerskaniko) > nodeSelector

 Exposes the `nodeSelector` field on the PodSpec of the Kaniko pods.
 This allows you to constrain the Kaniko pods to only run on particular nodes.
+The same nodeSelector will be used for each util pod unless they are specifically set under `util.nodeSelector`.

 [See here](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/) for the official Kubernetes guide to assigning pods to nodes.